ZhongXiLu/NaoTomori/README.md

 python main.py
 ```

-Alternatively, you can [Heroku](https://www.heroku.com/) to host the discord bot for free, there are already config files present, so the deployment should be easy.
+Alternatively, you can use [Heroku](https://www.heroku.com/) to host the discord bot for free, there are already config files present, so the deployment should be easy.

 ## Tests